Dacryoadenitis is inflammation of the tear-producing gland (lacrimal gland).

 Call your health care provider if swelling or pain increase despite treatment.

-Mumps can be prevented by immunization.
-Infection with gonococcus, the bacteria causing gonorrhea, can be avoided by the use of safe sex practices.
+Mumps can be prevented by getting vaccinated.
+You can avoid getting infected with gonococcus, the bacteria that cause gonorrhea, by using safe sex practices.
 Most other causes cannot be prevented.